khinvi/MEAS-BD-system/README.md

 ## Next Steps

-To make this system production-ready, consider:
+To make this system production-ready, we will need to consider:

 1. **Performance Optimization**: Profile and optimize performance-critical parts
 2. **Integration Tests**: Create comprehensive tests for real-world scenarios